Occupy London protesters "repossess" UBS site

 A dozen protesters from the "Occupy London" group scaled ladders to gain access overnight to the first floor of the sprawling office complex in the capital's financial district.

-"UBS was bailed out for $60 billion (38 billion pounds) in 2008 and had a rogue trader that lost billions just this year," said the group's spokeswoman Tanya Paton.
+"UBS was bailed out for $60 billion in 2008 and had a rogue trader that lost billions just this year," said the group's spokeswoman Tanya Paton.

 "It just shows how wealthy and incompetent banks are that they can lose this money and not even notice.
 Swiss banks have been used as a tax haven for everyone from the Nazis to Gaddafi."